noidea2009/tetris_isu/README.md

 ## Current Issues
 1. slow loading time into game
+2. Inaccurate spin detection
-2. audio mismatch and latency
+3. audio mismatch and latency
-3. Odd behaviour when DAS = 0ms
+4. Odd behaviour when DAS = 0ms
-4. unexpected drift(block drfits to the oppsite direction of input)
+5. unexpected drift(block drfits to the oppsite direction of input)
 > Issue 4 might be a skill issue, if it persists even under slower DAS & ARR, please tell me.

 ## Guides